 To achieve this:

 - From the Cockpit List View dropdown list, select the view.

 - From the Owner filter, search and select the desired owner name.

-- From the Type filter, enable the Risk type from the dropdown list.
+- From the Type filter, select Risk type.

-Once you have grouped all the Risk CTAs you can have a discussion with your manager on the status of these CTAs.
-This provides the perfect forum to discuss progress towards resolving customer risks, developing the next steps, or determining if further escalation is needed.
+Once you have grouped all the Risk CTAs, you can have a discussion with your manager on the status of these CTAs.
+This provides a perfect forum to discuss progress towards resolving customer risks, developing the next steps, or determining if further escalation is needed.